rhdunn/cainteoir-engine/docs/api/src/range.md

 Does the range contain another range, either partially or completely?
 @other The range to check is contained within this range.

-@return The overlapping nature of the two ranges (see <overlap_status> for a
+@return The overlapping nature of the two ranges (see <cainteoir::overlap_status>
-        description of the return values).
+        for a description of the return values).

 #<cldoc:cainteoir::reverse>